SpidWagon/virtual_enigma/README.md

 # Virtual Enigma

 ## Overview
-This project is an implementation of Enigma cypher machine.
-Just like as the real Enigma this one can encrypt and decrypt messages.
-Also it can be configured in similar way.
-You can change setting for plugboard, reflector and rotors.
-As for rotors, you can change the number of rotors, their letter mapping, start positions and turnover notch positions.
+This project is an implementation of the Enigma cypher machine.
+Just like as the real Enigma, this one can encrypt and decrypt messages.
+It can also be configured in a similar way: you can change settings for plugboard, reflector and rotors.
+As for rotors, you can change their number, their letter mapping, start positions and turnover notch positions.

 ## Installation proccess
 To try this project you'll need python and poetry package manager.

-After git clone
+After `git clone`
 ```
 cd <directory to which you cloned the project>
 poetry install
 poetry shell
 cd enigma
 ```
-Now you can encrypt and decrypt your messages
+And you will be able to encrypt and decrypt your messages.

 ## Usage
 To encrypt or decrypt messages you can run the same command `process`.
-Example:
+Example of encryption and decryption of one phrase:

 ```
 python3 -m run_app process "weather is good today"